usubalang/usuba/_posts/2020-03-16-interleaving.md

 #### Overall impact of factor and granularity

-All of the examples we considered show that large granularities (50 and above) reduce the impact of interleaving, regardless of whether it was positive or negative.
+All of the examples we considered show that choosing a coarse granularity (50 instructions or more) reduces the impact of interleaving, regardless of whether it was positive or negative.
 Most of the times, the granularity has little to no impact on the performances, as long as it is below 20.
-There are a few exceptions, which can be attributed to either compiler or CPU effects, and can be seen on Clyde, Gift, and Xoodoo.
+There are a few exceptions, which can be attributed to either compiler or CPU effects, and can be witnessed on Clyde, Gift, and Xoodoo.
 For instance, on Xoodoo 3-interleaved, granularities of 12 and 20 are 1.26 times than granularities of 10, 15 and 30.
-Using `perf`, we can see that the implementations with a granularity of 10, 15 and 30 do 1.53 more memory accesses than the ones with a granularity of 12 and 20, hinting toward a compiler issue.
+When monitoring the programs, we observe that implementations with a granularity of 10, 15 and 30 do 1.53 more memory accesses than the ones with a granularity of 12 and 20, thus showing that our optimizations always risk to be nullified by poor choices from the C compiler's heuristics.

-Determining the ideal interleaving factor for a given cipher is a complex task because it depends both the register pressure and the data dependencies.
-In some cases, like Pyjamask, introducing some spilling in order to reduce the amount of data hazards is worth it, while in other cases, like Rectangle, spilling deteriorates the performances.
+Determining the ideal interleaving factor for a given cipher is a complex task because it depends both on register pressure and data dependencies.
+In some cases, like Pyjamask, introducing some spilling in order to reduce the amount of data hazards is worth it, while in other cases, like Rectangle, spilling deteriorates performance.
 Furthermore, while we can compute the maximum number of live variables in an Usuba0 program, the C compiler is free to schedule the generated C code how it sees fit, potentially reducing or increasing the amount of live variables.

-Fortunately, Usubac automates the interleaving optimization, which we can leverage to releave the programer from the burden of determining himself the optimal interleaving parameters.
-When ran with the option `-auto-interleave`, Usubac automatically benchmarks several interleaving factors (0, 2, 3 and 4) in order to find out which is best.
-This suffers from the limitation of loosing some genericity in the C code generated: we only test its optimality with one compiler on one platform.
+Fortunately, Usubac's autotuner fully automates the interleaving transformation, thus releaving programmers from the burden of determining by hand the optimal interleaving parameters.
+When ran with the autotuner enabled, Usubac automatically benchmarks several interleaving factors (0, 2, 3 and 4) in order to find out which is best.

 We do not benchmark the granularity when selecting the ideal interleaving setup, since its influence on performances is